 For the 2050 Project, King’s team, which includes CISLM Innovation Project Manager Alexis Barnes, also created a 3D model of England’s Hope Gardens, a temporary housing facility built from shipping containers.

-King also serves as the chief innovation officer of the Hussman School’s Reese News Lab.
+King also serves as the chief innovation officer of the Hussman School’s Reese Innovation Lab.